HMuraja/p5-book-review/README.md

     - [x] **Acceptance Criteria 2:** Creating an instance automatically adds the liked review id to the like field.
 - **How the Criteria was tested**:
     - The create form is available only when user is logged.
-    - Delete button is available and works for the instances in */likes/[like_id]* url for the logged in users.
+    - Delete button is available and works for the instances in */likes/[like_id]* URL for the logged in users.
     - Logged in user can create an instance by choosing the liked review id from the list.
-    - The created instance appears on the "/liked" url list.
+    - The created instance appears on the "/liked" URL list.
 </details>

 <details>